01386 833050

 Whilst most bridles arrive already complete, requiring only the addition of a bit, at some point in the future, you may want to take your horse or pony bridle apart to replace a browband, change cheek pieces, measure for a replacement part, or ensure it is thoroughly cleaned.

-Of course, once you have taken it apart, it is important that you know how to put a bridle back together.
-This is a simple step-by-step video guide, or if you prefer a written guide with images, made up of six easy steps showing you how to put a bridle together.
+If you prefer not to watch the video we have also produced a written guide with images below for you to follow.
 The instructions are for one of our own Pink Equine Horse Bridles, but the approach will be the same for the majority of different types of English bridles.

 Most English horse bridles consist of seven parts, so let us run through the different parts, that go together to make up a bridle.
-They are the browband, the headpiece (also known as the crown piece) with the throatlash, the noseband, (the one used in our example is a crank noseband with a flash attachment), next is the cheek pieces, then the reins, and of course to complete the bridle, the bit.
+They are the browband, the headpiece (also known as the crown piece) the throatlash, the noseband, (the one used in our example is a crank noseband with a flash attachment), next is the cheek pieces, then the reins, and of course to complete the bridle, the bit.

 The head piece or crown piece is the part that sits over the top of the horse’s head and includes three leather straps on each side, one for the throat latch, one for the cheek pieces, and one for the noseband.